ain1084/audio-worklet-stream/README.md

 - One chunk size = 48000 * 0.02 = 960 frames
 - Total buffer size with default 5 chunks = 960 * 5 = 4800 frames

-The actual values may slightly differ from the above because they are rounded up to 128 sample units.
+The actual values may slightly differ from the above because they are rounded up to 128 frame units.

 </details>